Image: Charisma News

 Why should this even be a part of their platform?

 Both sides of the argument at hand between Israel and Palestine are strongly influenced by religion.
-According to the Talmud, the body of civil and ceremonial Jewish law and legend, Eretz Yisrael was promised by God to the Children of Israel.
-In his 1896 manifesto, The Jewish State, Theodor Herzl who has commonly been referred to as the founder of the Zionist Movement, repeatedly referred to the Biblical Promised Land concept.
+According to the Talmud and Eretz Yisrael, Israel was promised by God to the Children of Israel.
+In his 1896 manifesto, The Jewish State, Theodor Herzl who has commonly been referred to as “the founder of the Zionist movement,” repeatedly referred to the Biblical Promised Land concept.

 Christian Zionists often support the State of Israel because of the ancestral right of the Jews to the Holy Land, as suggested, for instance, by the apostle Paul in his letter to the Romans in the Bible.
 Christian Zionism teaches that the return of Jews in Israel is a prerequisite for the Second Coming of Christ, also suggested from the Letter of Paul to the Romans, specifically chapter eleven, saying, “The Deliverer will come from Zion.”